etam4260/hudpy/README.md

 <!-- badges: end -->

 Are you a R developer?
-Check out [rhud](https://github.com/etam4260/rhud) instead
+Check out [rhud](https://github.com/etam4260/rhud) instead.

 ## Installation

-To install from pypi use
+To install from pypi use:

 ```
 pip install hudpy
 ```

-You can install the development version by cloning the repository
+You can install the development version by cloning the repository:

 ```
 git clone https://github.com/etam4260/hudpy.git
 ```

-now run
+now run:

 ```
 pip install ./hudpy